cl20813/A.I._Machine_Learning_Projects/imc/readme.md

 ## 🪨 Round 1 and 2: MARKET MAKING STRATEGY

+07/02 Make a link for market making strategy and black sholes model, implied volatility, and then upload screenshot of my rank.

 ## 🪨 Round 3: Black-Scholes Model, and Implied Volatility.

 In Round 3, `VOLCANIC_ROCK_VOUCHER` represents **call options** with various strike prices.
 We use the **Black-Scholes formula for call options**: